 Every day, organizations’ employees interact with the public and one another.
 The way this occurs has changed at an accelerated and alarming rate, due to social media and digital devices.
 Online and application-based marketing are driving forces behind any successful brand and business but at what costs and do we know the risks?
 Can you control what is said about your brand, who says it and if fiction is perceived as truth?
 How do account takeovers occur and what can be done to prevent this?
 This session will review alarming case studies and identify best practices to prevent similar occurrences.

-VP Operations and Business Development, Reed Research
+President and CEO, Reed Research

 Tuesday, June 25 | 1:50–3:05 PM